matthias-reis/carda-gatsby/content/articles/2021/11/meandering-soul.md

 title: '"Meandering Soul"'
 subTitle: The New Djiin Album
 seoTitle: '"Meandering Soul" – The New Djiin Album – Prog Review'
-description: Djiin recorded a record with Klonosphere and Season Of Mist –The outcome is a colourful potpourri of sounds between prog, stoner and doom.
+description: Djiin recorded an album with Season Of Mist – The outcome is a colourful potpourri of sounds between prog, stoner and doom.
 Please have a listen.
-excerpt: Djiin recorded a record with Klonosphere and Season Of Mist – Because this sounds like we should give them a listen, I did that, and of course, I have put together all essential details about the album, that will be released by the end of this week for you.
+excerpt: Djiin recorded an album with Season Of Mist – Because this sounds like we should give them a listen, I did that, and of course, I have put together all essential details about "Meandering Soul", which will be released by the end of this week.
 image: /img/djiin-2.jpeg
 copyrigt: |
   Djiin